Alicia1029/ML_GA_materials/README.md

 3.2.3 is GA with CHGNet in relaxation function, structures encoded by CDVAE

-3.2_test file tests the cosine similarity and energies of Ag structures encoded by CDVAE
+3.2_cdva_chgnet_test file tests the cosine similarity and energies of Ag structures encoded by CDVAE

-### Section 3.3 shows the invariance problem of CDVAE
+3.2.4 shows the invariance problem of CDVAE

-### Section 3.4
+### Section 3.3

 only-chgnet is GA with CHGNet in relaxation function, structures also encoded by CHGNet